NirjharDebnath/Calculator/README.md

-A fullt functionak calculator window
+A fully functionak calculator window